cirosantilli/china-dictatorship/FAQ.md

 For example, the street is not meant to showcase protest banners, it is meant to be a passageway for cars.

+Making a statement where no one will ever see it, like a personal website, is sure to have no effect.

 ## Does your employer support this?

 My employer has nothing to do with this.